sethuster/manager/README.md

 2. What your overall status is.
 Stressed?
 Underworked?

 ## Random stuff about me that aren't work related
-* I'm currently super addicted to Elden Ring and Miyazaki games in general.
+* I'm currently super addicted to type based strategic party JRPGs.
 * There's a small waddler running around my house in the evenings.
 A waddler is a pre-toddler that just brings germs home and never goes to sleep.
 * I like to ski in the winters and mountain bike in the summer.
-I've spent way to much money on both
+I've spent way too much money on both